urpatton/Windows-PE-Toolbar/README.md

 (Optional) Specify a URL for the web browser.
 Default is www.google.com if -WebBrowerURL is not specified or is empty.

 PARAMETER AllowClose
-Allows the toolbar to be closed
+(Optional) Allows the toolbar to be closed
 Default: "False"
 Accepted input: "True"
 ```